DhanaTontanahal/java_file_processor/README.md

 # java_file_processor

-The solution is the problem statement given by One of the Reputed companies (Greater Bank Australia)
+This problem statement given by One of the Reputed companies (Greater Bank Australia)

 Below is the Problem Statement: